 On the Menu

 You’ll want to keep it simple for this one so you can focus on carving pumpkins when you get back from the farm.
-For your main dish go for a dish that’s make-ahead, warm, and crowd-pleasing, like a simple chili or my recipe for Beer Braised Pulled Pork Tacos.
+For your main dish go for a dish that’s make-ahead, warm, and crowd-pleasing, like a simple chili.
 Prep all the fixings in advance in small serving bowls ready to pull out of the fridge.